88albert6/Fivem-chat-webhook-script/tattlingBot/README.md

 # FiveM Tattling Bot

 This FivemM script will allow you to create a Discord Tattling Bot that reads FiveM messages and prints them in the Discord.
-It was created for FiveM a portuguese RP server => HargusRP (https://discord.gg/f6XPw72).
+It was created for FiveM a server => HyperCommunity (https://discord.gg/DHavgMb).
 If you want you can change it and adapt it to do whatever you want with it.

 ## Prerequisites